General Information

 Figure 2 shows a schematic three-dimensional view of the bridge.

-There are two lateral cables; they are connected to the anchorages (1), the steel columns (A and B), the free ends of the cantilever lateral trusses (2), and the girders in the main span mid-span region (3).
+There are two lateral cables; they are connected to the anchorages (1), the steel columns (A and B), the free ends of the cantilever lateral trusses (2), and the girder in the main span mid-span region (3).
 The steel columns are only installed on shore 1.
 Figure 3 shows a lateral cable between the anchorage (1) and the cantilever lateral truss (2) on shore 1.

 The columns are made of circular hollow sections.
 Column A is based on the ground, while column B is based on the top of a reinforced concrete yard wall.
 The lateral cable is horizontally deviated (angle α) on column B. Figure 4 shows a column to lateral cable connection.